etdv-thevoid/rex-runner-gb/README.md

-# Game Boy (Color) Engine

-A quick and dirty Game Boy (Color) engine template for homebrew games
+# Rex Runner GB

+A clone of Google Chrome's popular game built for the Game Boy

+Still a work in progress!